Djacon/obsidian-ml-notes/Math/Statistics/Measures/Variance.md

-**Variance (Дисперсия)** is the expectation of the squared deviation of a random variable from its population mean or sample mean.
-Variance is a measure of dispersion, meaning it is a measure of how far a set of numbers is spread out from their average value
+**Variance (Дисперсия)** is the expectation of the squared deviation of a random variable from its [[population]] mean or sample mean.
+Variance is a measure of dispersion, meaning it is a measure of how far a set of numbers is spread out from their [[mean|average value]]

 #### Math formula:
 $$